me-wxw/hope-harmony/content/docs/february-2025.md

 - Saying kind words
 - Share our food

+## Celebrating Another Baptism

+We are overjoyed that yet another young person has made a public profession of faith, and joined our church as a brother in Christ.
+Weston was baptized on February 16th.
+Again, we were blessed by his family being present in the service.
+Weston, his mother, Connie, and his brother, Cameron sang a beautiful song about following the will of God.
+May we as a church nurture Weston and continue to encourage him as he continues to seek God’s will.

 ## Loving like Jesus

 When I think of loving like Jesus, I am reminded of our group’s Bible studies during a mission trip in Honduras.
 The pastor who led the group encouraged us to consider loving “practically.”
 He acknowledged that God and Jesus’ love for us is miraculous and hard to conceptualize, but Jesus also loved in very practical ways.
 He healed the sick, he grieved with the hurting, he fed the 5,000; all of these moments showed that he had empathy, compassion, and love for the people to whom he was ministering.
 Jesus’ miracles weren’t meaningless, mystical feats; they left an impact and changed lives in response to people’s needs.
 Jesus’ ultimate sacrifice is to meet our most ultimate need: salvation.